slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"The truth is generally seen, rarely heard."
 -- Robert Greene [1959]*

+> *"None of our leaders are punished by lying.
+Instead, regular people are punished for telling the truth."
+-- Tucker Carlson [1969]*

 > *The closer you are to the truth, the more silent you become inside." (...)
 "I went looking for truth and all I found was love.
 I went looking for love and all I found was truth." (...)
 "If it hurts to hear it, look for the truth in it.
 If it comforts to hear it, look for the lie in it." (...)
+"Lies are generally more pleasant than the truth because otherwise, how would they spread?" (...)
 "Everybody wants spirituality.
 Nobody wants the truth."
 "Curiosity is just the search for truth." (...)
 "There are infinite ways to lie, there’s only one way to tell the truth." (...)